playframework/playframework/documentation/manual/releases/release26/migration26/MessagesMigration26.md

 @(field: play.api.data.Field, args: (Symbol,Any)*)(implicit handler: FieldConstructor, messagesProvider: play.api.i18n.MessagesProvider)
 ```

-The benefit to using a [`MessagesProvider`](api/scala/play/api/i18n/MessagesProvider.html) is to loosen the binding so that a [`Messages`](api/scala/play/api/i18n/Messages.html) instance can be produced from other locations without involving [`I18nSupport`](api/scala/play/api/i18n/I18nSupport.html) type enrichment:
+The benefit to using a [`MessagesProvider`](api/scala/play/api/i18n/MessagesProvider.html) is that otherwise, if you used implicit `Messages`, you would have to introduce implicit conversions from other types like `Request` in places where those implicits could be confusing:

 ```scala
 class MessagesRequest[A](request: Request[A], val messages: Messages)